Vikings release CB Jeff Gladney after assault indictment

-”We take these matters very seriously and condemn all forms of domestic violence,” the team said in a release.”
+“We take these matters very seriously and condemn all forms of domestic violence,” the Vikings said in a news release.
 No further comment was offered.

-Gladney, who was a first-round draft pick last year out of TCU, started 15 games for the Vikings as a rookie.
-He had remained on the roster but had not been around the team since his arrest in April in Dallas.
+Gladney, a first-round draft pick last year out of TCU, started 15 games as a rookie.
+He had not been around the team since his arrest in April in Dallas.

 He’s charged with domestic violence by impeding breathing, for “intentionally, knowingly and recklessly” causing bodily injury and applying pressure to the alleged victim’s neck and throat, according to the indictment.
 The altercation grew out of an argument and took place over a span of more than two hours, according to a civil suit recently filed against Gladney by the former girlfriend.
 She also alleged in the suit he tried to bribe and intimidate her into keeping quiet.